 Still, we love cozying up for a meal at the beautiful bar even when we aren’t drinking; the lovely menu offerings might be Asheville’s best-kept foodie secret.
 Think: incredible beef tartare, crispy oyster mushrooms, boudin croquettes, and great local cheese plates.

 Food-wise, everything is gorgeous.
 Seriously: Sovereign Remedies is a food stylist’s dream, as the kitchen relies heavily on seasonal plants and herbs (much like the cocktails themselves).
-Chef Graham House is known for his exquisitely colorful handmade tacos– a seasonal favorite– and enduringly artistic salads.
+See also the enduringly artistic salads.

 The restaurant also does amazing brunch.
 And design-wise, the aesthetics here are always on point.
 Overall, it’s a great dinner spot for design lovers, artists, creative types, and local produce lovers.